Victor-Ochoa/ESTA/README.md

-# Event Sourcing System with Marten and Aspire
+# Event Sourcing System with Marten, Aspire and Hangfire

 This project is a study of Event Sourcing using Marten and Aspire.
 It demonstrates how to implement an Event Sourcing system in .NET 9.